meshenger-app/meshenger-android/docs/faq.md

     IPv6 link local addresses seem to be blocked by Android in this kind of setup.
 Normal IPv4 addresses will work, but they might change on a whim at which point a connection cannot be established any more.
 * **Why create a new phone App - there are so many!**
     Most Apps do not work without Internet or when very limited broadcast/multicast communication is allowed.
 This project intends to motivate other projects to support this.
 It is good that this kind of App exists.
+* **Can I call contacts over the Internet?**
+    In allmost all cases you can not.
+While Meshenger simply connects to IP addresses, most contacts can only be reached by local IP addresses that are not accessible over the Internet due to Firewalls and [NAT](https://en.wikipedia.org/wiki/Network_address_translation).